Teaching Geometry in Kindergarten

 This blog post will explain why it is so important to teach kindergarten and preschool children geometry and it will also explain the Australian Curriculum Geometry strand so you can be confident teaching this complex maths subject.

 Preschool and kindergarten children learning geometry will need to learn a lot of new vocabulary related to 2D and 3D shapes along with movement language.
 Geometry for children can be a little overwhelming but some play-based geometry learning invitations will certainly help.
-Your students will be confidently discussing shapes, location, and transformation in no time.
+Follow the suggestions in this blog post and your students can be confidently discussing shapes, location, and transformation in no time.

 Why is it Important to Learn Geometry in Kindergarten?